An iconic Street Fighter sound effect has been sourced back to Adam West’s Batman, of all things

 Related: Street Fighter 6 is ready to rumble with WWE star Zelina Vega lending color commentary

-Although most of the audio heard in Street Fighter titles were presumably created by Capcom themselves, it seems that some were taken from other notable forms of media.
-According to a Twitter post from Naughty Dog Senior Character Artist Del Walker, the “Let’s Go” sound effect from Street Fighter III: 3rd Strike, which occurs whenever your super bar gets charged, is actually a line from Adam West’s 1966 Batman TV show.
+Although most of the audio heard in Street Fighter titles was presumably created by Capcom, some seem to be taken from other notable forms of media.
+According to Naughty Dog senior character artist Del Walker, the “Let’s Go” sound effect from Street Fighter III: 3rd Strike, which occurs whenever your super bar gets charged, is actually a line from Adam West’s 1966 Batman TV show.

-The short video that was attached to the same post initially shows a fight between two classic characters in Akuma and Ryu.
+The short video attached to the tweet initially shows a fight between two classic characters, Akuma and Ryu.
 Immediately after one of the character’s super bars had become charged, a faint “Let’s Go” from the in-game commentator could slightly be heard over the din of battle.

 The same snippet then transitions into a digital audio workstation sequence wherein the user shows how the original line from Adam West was distorted and altered until it became the recognizable Street Fighter sound effect.